luizgdsmdev/Javascript-studies/basics/won/intro.md

 //Is the very same as
 window.document.getElementById('Item-id');
 ````
 ``Window`` being an **object of the environment** means that it also abides by some rules like scopes and prototype chain.
-What happens behind the scenes with the **Implicity access** is that once the local scope **doesn't find the property/method locally**, it follows the prototype chain to the higher levels checking for it until find the correspondence, the same as a prototype of any other object we saw arlier at - [Prototype](https://github.com/luizgdsmdev/Javascript-studies/blob/main/basics/prototype/intro.md) section.
+What happens behind the scenes with the **Implicitly access** is that once the local scope **doesn't find the property/method locally**, it follows the prototype chain to the higher levels checking for it until find the correspondence, the same as a prototype of any other object we saw earlier at - [Prototype](https://github.com/luizgdsmdev/Javascript-studies/blob/main/basics/prototype/intro.md) section.
 In this scenario, ``window`` being the **top-level object** on the browser's JavaScript environment, is the last one to be checked.
 But the implicit access is **not recommended** since the same property/method name may exist in your application and therefore, being invoked (instead of the ``window``), and cause some unwanted results.
 Also, for matters of syntax and legibility of code, the **explicit access** is always recommended.

 ###### Global context